18682922316/RNNS-for-code-attack/CodeBert/authorship/README.md

 We use `tree-sitter` to parse code snippets and extract variable names.

-First, you need to download the code parser from [link](https://github.com/soarsmu/attack-pretrain-models-of-code/tree/main/python_parser)(This link is for reference and will not reveal authors’ identity).
+First, you need to download the code parser from [link](https://github.com/soarsmu/attack-pretrain-models-of-code/tree/main/python_parser). .(This link is our reference work and will not reveal authors’ identity).

 Then, you need move python_parser directory to current directory.